Gretten/tink.github.io/README.md

-# A cloned page from Tinkoff Bank vacancy on hh.ru.
+Cloned page from Tinkoff Bank vacancy on hh.ru.